 Maria Fernanda Cardoso describes While I Live I Will Grow as a 100+ year performance of Queensland bottle trees.
-A large spiral sandstone sculpture will be centre stage of a bottle tree colony.
-Over time, the specimens will mature into magnificent bottle-shaped giants.
-The trees will grow together alongside communities in the new suburb of Green Square.
+A large spiral sandstone sculpture with bottle trees which will mature into magnificent bottle-shaped giants.
+The trees will grow together alongside the new and existing community of Green Square.

 Back to nature